mitchellkrogza/Badd-Boyz-Hosts/README.md

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BKF9XT6WHATLG):beer:

-## ISSUES:
+# DOMAIN ADDITIONS / ISSUES:

-Please forward any additions, false positives, corrections or comments by logging an issue at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/issues
+Please forward any additions, corrections or comments by logging an issue at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/issues or simply send a Pull Request on the domains.txt file in the PULL_REQUESTS folder at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/tree/master/PULL_REQUESTS

+# FALSE POSITIVES / DOMAIN REMOVALS / OTHER ISSUES:

+If you find any domain names on this list which you believe are incorrectly listed, either log an issue at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/issues or simply send a Pull Request on the domains.txt file in the PULL_REQUESTS folder at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/tree/master/PULL_REQUESTS

 ## COMPILED FROM:

 This list of hosts is compiled from real server logs on my own servers where I run a number of very busy web sites.

-This list of hosts forms the basis of the bad referrers domain lists for The Nginx Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker and the Apache Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker
+This list originated from the list of bad referrers domain lists for The Nginx Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker and the Apache Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker

+The list has now been separated from those projects as it contains certain domains which do not actually belong in a hosts file.

 ## WHAT IS A HOSTS FILE?